-Makes a synchronous call to all gen_server processes locally registered as Name at the specified nodes by first sending a request to every node and then waits for the replies.
-The gen_server process calls Module:handle_call/3 to handle the request.
+Makes a synchronous call to all gen_server processes locally registered as Name at the specified nodes, by first sending the request to the nodes, and then waiting for the replies.
+The gen_server processes on the nodes call Module: handle call/3 to handle the request.

-The function returns a tuple {Replies, BadNodes}, where Replies is a list of {Node, Reply} and BadNodes is a list of node that either did not exist, or where the gen_server Name did not exist or did not reply.
+The function returns a tuple {Replies, BadNodes}, where Replies is a list of {Node, Reply} tuples, and BadNodes is a list of nodes that either did not exist, where Name was not a registered gen_server, or where it did not reply.